You will be asked for personal information.

 You will need to describe your legal problem as briefly as possible (example: "I'd like to divorce my abusive partner.").
 Project attorneys will ask for more detailed information during your consultation.

 An attorney will return your call.

-If you qualify for our services, an attorney will call you within three to five business days.
+If you qualify for our services, our intake specialist will schedule a call with you and an attorney at a time that is convenient for you.
 You will need to give us a number where we can call you back.

 Depending on your unique situation, here is what you might expect: